shadi-fsai/modeluniversity/README.md

 2. Generate questions based on the curriculum:

-After we have clearly defined the topics on which we want to train a model, we need to create questions and answers both to train it and to test it.

-To define the number of training and testing questions we want to generate we need to configure the `practice` and `test` parameters of our `config.yaml`.
-The model selected to generate all these is defined by the `datagen_model` parameter of our `config.yaml`.
+After defining topics for the model, generate questions and answers for training and testing.
+Configure the `practice` and `test` parameters of your `config.yaml` to specify the number of questions, and set the `datagen_model` parameter to choose the model that creates them.

-The files with the questions will be written by default in the main repo folder.
-We can define otherwise though:
+The files with the questions will be written by default to the main repo folder, but you can change that:

 ```bash
 # Default: Uses curriculum.json, outputs to training.json and testing.json